gezalore/designbench/docs/descriptor.md

 #### `mainClock`

-A SystemVerilog hierarchical path expression that refers to the main clock signal of the design.
-Typically something like `$root.top.clk`.
+A SystemVerilog hierarchical path expression that refers to the main clock signal of the design, relative to the root of the hierarchy (relative to SystemVerilog `$root`).
+Typically something like `top_mod.clk`.
 This is the clock used by designbench to measure the number or simulated clock cycles and report simulation speed as the achieved frequency of this clock.
 Must be defined in the combined descriptor.